Brentwood, Tennessee

 Brentwood is a city in Williamson County, Tennessee, United States.
 The population was 45,373 as of the 2020 United States census.
 It is a suburb of Nashville and included in the Nashville metropolitan area.

 History

 Successive cultures of prehistoric Native Americans occupied this area for thousands of years.
 In the first millennium of the Common Era (CE), Mississippian culture people, known locally as the Mound Indians or Stone Box Indians, built complex earthwork mounds topped with ceremonial buildings.
-Their settlement was part of a culture that throughout the Mississippi Valley and its major tributaries, and traded with other groups across the continent.
+Their settlement was part of a culture that spread throughout the Mississippi Valley and its major tributaries, and traded with other groups across the continent.

 Artifacts and mounds of the Mississippian culture have been found during development in the Meadowlake subdivision, and at the library site on Concord Road.
 Primm Historic Park contains and preserves the largest of the earthwork mounds, which is still visible today.
 By 1300 these people had largely abandoned this settlement; archeologists have struggled to determine the reasons.
 There may have been epidemic disease, environmental problems, or warfare with other tribes.